You might be suffering from Calcific Tendonitis in your Rotator Cuff if:

 The good news is that most cases of calcific tendonitis will heal with simple home conservative treatments and surgery is often not needed!

 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the shoulder.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the physio clinic and conservative treatment options post-surgery.
 When it comes to calcific tendonitis there's only 1 surgical option for treatment - removal of the calcium deposit through arthroscopic, needling or open surgery.
 This is why surgery is only performed as a last resort for chronic calcific tendonitis injuries that won't heal with conservative treatment methods, or calcium deposits that won't re-absorb back into the tendon.

 Some conservative treatment methods recommended include: